JackHenry15/web-sprint-challenge-intro-to-react/README.md

 ### Required best practices

-- [ ] Consistent naming.
+- [x ] Consistent naming.
 Examples: variables, functions, Components, and file/folder organization.
 - [ ] Consistent spacing.
 Examples: line breaks, around arguments and before/after functions.
-- [ ] Consistent quotation usage.
+- [ x] Consistent quotation usage.
-- [ ] Spell-check.
+- [ x] Spell-check.
 - [ ] Schedule time to review, refine and reassess your work.

 It is better to submit a challenge that meets [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) than one that attempts too much and fails.